Doing Slide Film Part 1

 - Filtered or purified water

-Step two is to follow directions, which are straight forward.
+Step two is to follow directions in the package, which are straight forward.
 I do them in order, which is 24oz for the first developer at 111 degrees.
 I use my microwave to heat up the water, as it is the fastest and heats just the same.
 Once at 111 degrees, you just mix in the chemical.
 Then pour it into your corresponding bottle.
 I then clean out the measuring cup.

 Next, is the Color developer, which is 22oz at 115 degrees, this time you have two chemicals, which are labeled 2 and 3, so you do not mix up which order to mix in the chemicals.
 Again, pour it into your corresponding bottle.
 I then clean out the measuring cup.